omer-os/quick-start-to-react-project-with-python/README.md

 ```
 if you have any issue or didnt understand how to set it up just write an issue in github
 IF YOU WANT TO HELP ME IMPROVE THIS PROJECT MAKE A PULL REQUEST .

+Description : create a new react project with python